Blindsinner/AI-Powered-Log-Analyzer-Ultimate/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the **GNU Affero General Public License v3.0**.

+In short, this means that if you modify this code and make it available to others over a network, you must also make the source code of your modified version available to them under the same license.
+For full details, it is recommended to include the full license text in a `LICENSE` file in the repository.